First Epistle of Peter

 The First Epistle of Peter is a book of the New Testament.
 The author presents himself as Peter the Apostle.
-The ending of the letter includes a statement that implies that it was written from "Babylon", which is possibly a reference to Rome.
+The ending of the letter includes a statement that implies that it was written from "Babylon", which may be a reference to Rome.
 The letter is addressed to the "chosen pilgrims of the diaspora" in Asia Minor suffering religious persecution.

+The epistle is traditionally attributed to the Apostle Peter, though modern scholarship generally rejects the Petrine authorship.
+Scholars debate whether its persecution refers to social discrimination or official Roman oppression.
+The letter also discusses the “Harrowing of Hell” and instructions for wives to submit to their husbands, alongside exhortations for husbands to treat their wives with respect.

 Authorship

 The authorship of 1 Peter has traditionally been attributed to the Apostle Peter because it bears his name and identifies him as its author (1:1).
 Although the text identifies Peter as its author, the language, dating, style, and structure of this letter have led most scholars to conclude that it is pseudonymous.
+With 1 Peter being considered a positive example of early Christian pseudonymity practices.
 Many scholars argue that Peter was not the author of the letter because its writer appears to have had a formal education in rhetoric and philosophy, and an advanced knowledge of the Greek language, none of which would be usual for a Galilean fisherman.

 New Testament scholar Graham Stanton rejects Petrine authorship because 1 Peter was most likely written during the reign of Domitian in AD 81, which is when he believes widespread Christian persecution began, which is long after the death of Peter.
 More recent scholars such as Travis Williams say that the persecution described does not appear to be describing official Roman persecutions after Peter's death, thus not directly ruling out an early date for the composition of the epistle.

 Another dating issue is the reference to "Babylon" in chapter 5 verse 13, generally agreed to be a claim the letter was written from Rome.
 It is believed that the identification of Rome with Babylon, the ancient enemy of the Jews, only came after the destruction of the Temple in AD 70.
 Other scholars doubt Petrine authorship because they are convinced that 1 Peter is dependent on the Pauline epistles and thus was written after Paul the Apostle's ministry because it shares many of the same motifs espoused in Ephesians, Colossians, and the Pastoral Epistles.